Kitware/kwcoco/docs/source/concepts/warping_and_spaces.rst

         },
     ]

-A rgb-video with no auxiliary images with may look like this:
+A rgb-video with no assets with may look like this:

 .. code::